louisdevie/birdway/docs/source/docs/v0.1/ref.md

 to [`null`](#411-null).

 If a break signal is caught, the loop stops and return the list of expressions evaluated so far.
-If a continue signal is caught, the loop continues its execution and ignore one of the expressions.
+If a continue signal is caught, the loop jumps to the next iteration.

 #### 4.6.2.
 While loops